blipk/Bowser/README.md

 ![Bowser Settings GUI](doc/BowserGUI.png?raw=true "Screenshot of Bowser Settings GUI")

 Select a rule and the web browser it opens with will show in the drop down box.<br/>
-Choose another browser to make it the default for the selected rule.<br/>
+Choose another web browser to make it the default for the selected rule.<br/>
 Double click a rule to edit it.
 Use the Delete button to delete the selected rule<br/>
 All changes are saved as they are made.<br/>